sebasgverde/rnn-time-music-paper/README.md

 ```
 This will create the folder models, with all the models separated in folders by dataset and cell type, inside the respective folders there will be the weights and a pickle with the model hyperparameters that are necesary to use the models at sampling, also pickles with information about the training history and learning curves graphs.

-You can also create the learning curves with next script template using the learning_curve_info pickles
+You can use the next script to create the general learning curves using the learning_curve_info pickles, which contains the learning groups for the a specific dataset, type (trianing or validation) and unit.
+Just open the script and modify it depending of what you need
 ```
 python rnn-time-music-paper/make_learning_curves_graphic.py
 ```